Society Requirements for Program Evaluator Candidates

 Qualifications and Training

-An AIHA Program Evaluator must be an AIHA member in good standing and be certified by the Board for Global EHS Credentialing as a Certified Industrial Hygienist.
-AIHA strongly encourages potential volunteers to attend the annual meeting of the AIHA Academic Accreditation Panel.
+Industrial Hygiene (IH) Program Evaluators must be an AIHA member in good standing and certified by the Board for Global EHS Credentialing (BCG) as a Certified Industrial Hygienist.
+AIHA strongly encourages potential Industrial Hygiene volunteers to attend the annual meeting of the AIHA AAP.

 Additional Society-Required Training